- Don’t forget the essentials: passport, prescription medicines, local currencies, travel-sized toiletries, power adapters, and face masks.

 What to Pack for Study Abroad: Clothes

-When packing clothes for study abroad, you’ll want to adhere to five essential rules.
+When packing clothes for study abroad, you’ll want to adhere to these five essential rules, plus plan accordingly to the weather and region you’re traveling to.

 First, light layers are key.
 Consider bringing an assortment of long- and short-sleeved tops, sweaters, and lighter jackets that you can mix and match depending on the weather, and unless you're studying abroad in the Russian tundra, leave your puffy coat at home.